ergosumcogito/dota-stats/README.md

 2. Check command `node -v` and `npm -v` in terminal
 3. Clone this repo (for example, via https)
 4. Open terminal, enter `packages/frontend` and do `npm install`
-5. Then do `npm start` and if you see app on  http://localhost:3000 in browser, all good)
+5. Then do `npm run dev` and if you see app on  http://localhost:5173 in browser, all good)

 test Dima commit